ghi-electronics/Docs/software/tinyclr/tinyclr-config.md

 #### Debug Mode Command Buttons

 ##### Update Firmware
-Updates device firmware to the latest version found in the `FirmwareSources.txt` file.
-If there is no `FirmwareSources.txt` file, one will be created that points to the official GHI downloads page.
+Updates device firmware to the latest version found from whatever sources have been specified (a default source points to the official GHI Electronics downloads).
+See [firmware sources](#firmware-sources) below for more information.

 ##### Ping
 Used to ping the device to verify the connection.